Hexaprisma/Smart-Front-Desk/README.md

   - The Smart-Front-Desk can help customers with orientations and policy reviews.
 - **Appointment setup and cancellation**
   - The Smart-Front-Desk can arrange the appointment, ensuring a good schedule for both the shopkeeper and the customer.
+- **Cutoff recovery**
+    - The customer can cut off AI's speech and speak to it.

 ## Setup Instructions
 The best way to set up on Windows is using Visual Studio Code